 Electroconvulsive therapy is one of the most effective treatment modalities for major depression, with the highest rate of remission.
 However, the patient must be exposed to the risks of anesthesia, so there is a smaller pool of medically suitable candidates.
-Electroconvulsive therapy is also associated with side effects such as headache, nausea and transient memory loss, so it is typically best practiced along with other treatment modalities.
+Electroconvulsive therapy is also associated with side effects such as headache, nausea and transient memory loss, so it is typically best practiced along with other major depression treatment modalities.

 TMS has been extensively studied as an effective treatment for MDD.
 TMS is a very well-tolerated treatment modality and can be a useful adjunct to medication therapy.
-Studies have found that TMS combined with evidence-based psychotherapy can increase the effectiveness of treatment.
+Studies have found that using TMS for depression combined with evidence-based psychotherapy can increase the effectiveness of treatment.
 In a large-scale trial with hundreds of patients, about one-third of treatment-resistant patients achieved remission and 44% showed response on completion of treatment with very low discontinuation rates.
 In real-life settings, remission rates were as high as 50% and response rates as high as 75%.
 There are also ongoing or completed trials applying TMS technology to conditions such as PTSD, bipolar depression, schizophrenia, Parkinson’s disease, Alzheimer’s disease, multiple sclerosis, autism and chronic pain in addition to stroke rehabilitation and smoking cessation.

 At New Frontiers TMS, our aim is to obtain an accurate diagnostic picture and then match your treatments and medical advice to your unique individual circumstances.
 Treatments may include evidence-based medication management as well as various psychotherapy modalities (e.g. dialectical behavioral therapy, cognitive behavioral therapy, exposure response prevention).
 Dr. Yin not only offers you treatment options that are helpful but helps you formulate a plan for sustaining your therapeutic benefits.

 Don’t live with the misery of depression, anxiety, bipolar disorder, PTSD, psychotic spectrum disorders, or another mental health issue.
 Schedule an appointment with a female psychiatrist by calling 414-763-6910 or by Requesting an Appointment online.